brian-arnold/prometheus_grafana/docs/managing-alerts.md

 - `metadata.labels` needs to be `release: prometheus` in order for prometheus to detect it.

 - `spec.groups.name.rules.alert.labels` dictate which slack channel the alert gets routed to (see below).
-A severity of critical gets sent to the `critical` channel, warning to the `warning` channel.
-Another label of `team: enigma` is also used to distinguish rules we want to get sent to slack from those that may have come provisioned with the kube-prometheus stack, or other rules we may want to still see in the prometheus/alertmanager GUI but not in slack.
+A severity of critical gets sent to the `critical` channel, warning to the `warning` channel, and info goes to the info channel.
+Some rules are given a severity of `none` so that they aren't sent to Slack.

+## Alerts from existing sources

+- The `kube-prometheus-stack` has many useful alerting rules
+- The website [Awesome Prometheus Alerts](https://samber.github.io/awesome-prometheus-alerts/) also has many useful rules

 # Alertmanager